Virginia Cavaliers: Swimming and diving

-The women's swimming and diving team won the NCAA Championship in 2021 and again in 2022.
-The men's swimming and diving team has won 16 ACC championships and the women's team has won 17.
+The women's swimming and diving team won the NCAA Championship in 2021, 2022, 2023, 2024 and again in 2025.
+The men's swimming and diving team has won 16 ACC championships and the women's team has won 21.

 Tennis

 The men's tennis team rose to prominence in the 21st century under coach Brian Boland.
 The team won its first ACC regular season and tournament championships in 2004 and lost to Southern California in the NCAA final in 2011 and 2012.
 Behind standouts Jarmere Jenkins and Alex Domijan, the team won its first NCAA championship in 2013, defeating UCLA in the finals.
 The Cavaliers won three consecutive NCAA championships from 2015 to 2017, defeating Oklahoma for the first two and North Carolina for the third.
+Virginia added back to back NCAA titles in 2022 and 2023, defeating Kentucky and Ohio State in the final matches, respectively.
 Virginia also won the ITA national indoor tennis championship in 2008, 2009, 2010, 2011 and 2013.

 Several Virginia players have won individual national championships.
 Somdev Devvarman won in 2007 and 2008, while Ryan Shane won in 2015 and Thai-Son Kwiatkowski won in 2017.
 Michael Shabaz won the NCAA doubles championship in 2009 (with Dominic Inglot) and 2010 (with Drew Courtney), and Jenkins and Mac Styslinger won the doubles title in 2013.

 On the women's side, Danielle Collins won the NCAA singles championship in 2014 and 2016, and Emma Navarro won in 2021.
+The teams won the ACC Tournament in 2014 and 2015.